diegowarp/U-Net-and-White-Blood-Cells/README.md

 - 242 images of monocyte cells;
 - 242 images of neutrophil cells.

+You can download the dataset from [Raabin WBC Data ](http://dl.raabindata.com/WBC/nucleus_cytoplasm_GT/).

 Dataset split: 85% for training and 15% for validation (there was no test).

 The training environment was on Google Colab, using the free resources available and the possibility of allocation in the GPU.